Struggling For Tech Direction? 10 Things Non-Technical Founders Should Know Before Hiring

 - Practical task (small paid project to see how they actually work)

-For more context on fractional support, see: /articles/do-you-really-need-a-full-time-cto-fractional-leadership-truth/
+For more context on fractional support, see: Do You Really Need a Full-Time CTO?
+Fractional Leadership Truth

 3. Hire for Execution, Not Just Skills